-Dendera is one of the most well preserved temples in all of Egypt.
-This is mainly due to the fact that it’s covered from the sun.
-The temples ceiling is still intact, allowing for the colors to be bright and beautiful.
+Dendera is one of the most well-preserved temples in all of Egypt.
+This is mainly due to the fact that it’s covered by the sun.
+The temple’s ceiling is still intact, allowing for the colors to be bright and beautiful.
 The entire time I was there, I couldn’t stop staring up at the ceiling.
-The blues were so bright, it helped you to imagine what the temple really would have looked like during ancient times.
+The blues were so bright, they helped you to imagine what the temple really would have looked like during ancient times.

 Dedera is just an hour and a half from Luxor, it’s easily reached with a taxi if you don’t want to take an organized tour.
 I hired a taxi for the day and he waited while I visited.

 I paid £500 EGP (including a tip) which is $30, well worth the price for driving you there, waiting while you visit, and bringing you back to your hotel/hostel.
 The entrance to Dendera is £50 EGP or $3 USD.

 It’s open from 7 AM to 5 PM, and when I went, we left Luxor at 8 AM, arriving at the temples just after 9:30 AM.
 I stayed for 2 hours before heading back to Luxor.

 Edfu is the most popular option for travelers looking to see more temples while in Luxor.
 River Cruises along the Nile often stop at Edfu, making it more trafficked than Dendera.